noahehall/theBookOfNoah/0current/proxy/haproxy.md

     - insecure-setuid-wanted
     - ...
 - always
-  - each server should have a maxconn setting; even if its just a guess
+  - each frontend should have a maxconn setting; even if its just a guess
     - you can modify this to adapt to your environment
   - place the global section in its own file to be reused between multiple instances/machines
   - nbproc vs nbthread